prometheus/docs/content/docs/concepts/jobs_instances.md

 # Jobs and instances

 In Prometheus terms, an endpoint you can scrape is called an _instance_, usually corresponding to a single process.
+An instance is also sometimes referred to as a _target_.
 A collection of instances with the same purpose, a process replicated for scalability or reliability for example, is called a _job_.

 For example, an API server job with four replicated instances: